birdiecare/hatch/README.md

 import { IdentifierMapping } from '@birdiecare/rostering-integrations-client/models/identifier-mapping.public-models';
 ```

-Be aware that the public models files shouldn't have any other imports than `@nestjs/swagger` and `class-validator` ones!
+⚠️  Beware that the public models files shouldn't have any other imports than `@nestjs/swagger` and `class-validator` ones!
 Otherwise (especially in case of relative imports) it gonna fail to compile.

 ### Templating